NixOS/nix.dev/maintainers/vision.md

 - **Clear, accessible language.** Documentation is understandable without oversimplifying technical reality.
 - **Structured by component.** Each major part has complete reference documentation and curated guides for common workflows.
-- **Consolidation over duplication.** Move existing content into the right place, improve structure and cross-linking, and reduce scattered or redundant explanations.
+- **Content lives with its owner.** Documentation is written and maintained in the repository of the component it describes, next to the code, so the same maintainers keep it accurate.
+Move existing content to its owning repository instead of duplicating or co-maintaining it in nix.dev.
 - **Examples over explanation.** Concrete, working examples come first.
 Readers can adapt them to their needs.
 - **Reference docs derive from source.** Where source code carries structured annotations, reference documentation is generated from it.
 This keeps docs accurate as the source evolves.